Rynowastaken/budget/README.md

 **No npm install.
 No build step.
 Just Node.js and a browser.**

 > [!NOTE]
-> This project is mostly vibe coded with GPT-5.5 and GPT-5.6 Sol.
+> This project is entirely vibe coded with GPT-5.5 and GPT-5.6 Sol.
 Support and bug fixes are not guaranteed.

 ## 👀 Preview